dluo96/data-structures-and-algorithms/README.md

 ### Priority Queue with a Binary Heap
 > A **binary heap** is a binary tree that satisfies the heap property.
 Recall that in a binary tree, every node has at most two children (or exactly two children if you count child nodes that are `NULL`).

-A binary heap is best implemented using an array
+A binary heap is best implemented using an array.

 ### Complete Binary Tree
 > A **complete binary tree** is a binary tree in which all the levels are completely filled except possibly the lowest one, which is filled from the left.